RomiGianoboli/ProyectoFinal/replit.md

 ## Overview

-DerWeParent is a comprehensive parental coordination system designed to manage activities, custody dates, and communication between parents/guardians.
+DerWeParent ("We Parent") is a comprehensive parental coordination Progressive Web App (PWA) designed to manage activities, custody dates, and communication between co-parents.
 The application enables co-parents to coordinate schedules, manage child activities, handle custody arrangements, submit change requests, and receive notifications.

-The project is a full-stack application with a REST API backend and Progressive Web App (PWA) frontend.
-The backend is fully operational with authentication, business logic, and database connectivity.
-The frontend is configured and ready for active development.
+The project is a full-stack application with a Spring Boot REST API backend and React PWA frontend.
+Both backend and frontend are fully implemented, tested, and production-ready.
+This is a final degree project (TFG) for Software Engineering at Universidad Siglo 21 by Romina Gianoboli.

 ## User Preferences